spxbhuhb/zakadabar-stack/doc/cookbook/common/URLs.md

 # URLs

-Two types:
+Types:

 - API URL, for frontend - backend communication
-- View URL, for frontend location
+- View URL, for frontend data based views
+- Page URL, for frontend non-data pages (start page, login etc.)

 Compose / decompose URLs programmatically from class and type names.
-Do not hardcode URLs manually, so refactor, move etc. will work properly.
+Do not hardcode URLs manually, so refactor, move etc. will work automatically.

 See also:
 - [Frontend Navigation](../frontend/Navigation.md)